ASalah007/rampcc/why.md

 1. I went to where the button is renderd in the code.
 2. I then changed the rendereing condition to the appropriate one.

+# Bug 7 Solution

+1. I couldn't reproduce the bug as the behaviour was as expected

+note: I thing solving the previous bugs solved this issue.